Lawyers and Legal Fees

-As the client, you are responsible for paying legal fees and expenses.
-This may include court costs and fees to be paid by the person bringing the lawsuit if they do not prevail.
+A: As the client, you are responsible for paying legal fees and expenses.
+This may include court costs and fees to be paid by the person brining the lawsuit if they do not prevail.

 In some court cases, a judge may award a partial or full fee to be paid by an opposing party.
 Such judgments do not release you from the obligation to pay your lawyer, nor do they guarantee payment from the other party.
 Some judgments are not collectible; other judgments may cover only part of the fees you actually incurred.

-Fee arrangements vary depending on type of service, personal preferences, and lawyer practices and policies, so be sure you understand your options and obligations when your case is first discussed.
+Fee arrangements vary depending on type of service, personal preference and lawyers practices and policies.
+Be sure you understand your options and obligations when your case is first discussed.

-Lawyers are professionals with many qualifications and years of training.
+A: Lawyers are professionals with many qualifications and years of training.
 Time and advice are their stock in trade, so they must charge for them.
-By following a few suggestions, however, you can help reduce legal costs:
+By following a few suggestions, however, you can help reduce legal costs.

 - Gather pertinent information before meeting with your lawyer.
 Write down the names, addresses and telephone numbers of all persons involved in the matter.

 - Be organized.
 Bring letters, documents and other relevant papers to the first meeting with your lawyer.
 Summarize essential facts.
 Write down questions you want the lawyer to answer.

 - Be concise in all interviews with the lawyer.

 - Answer questions fulling and honestly.
 Be accurate and objective.
 Reveal all information, even if it may not be in your favor and avoid letting emotions color the facts.